liferay/liferay-screens/android/documentation/views.md

 ## Available View Sets

 - **Default**: Standard views used when you insert any screenlet and don't set the `liferay:layoutId` attribute.
 - **Material**: Sample views intended to demonstrate how to develop your own view sets from scratch.
+It follows the [Material Design](https://developer.android.com/design/material/index.html) guidelines published by Google.

 ## Creating Your Own Views